 Alyse warns that if you are driving on low-profile tires, then you should get them changed to either all-season or winter.
 “Additionally, no matter the season, make sure your tires have sufficient tread depth and no damage.”

 There are two easy ways to ensure that your tires have sufficient tread:

 Look in the grooves down the center of the tire’s tread for slightly raised bumps.
 These are the tire’s wear marks.
 If your tire’s tread has worn down to reach these small bumps, it’s time to buy a new set.

 Take a penny, turn it upside down, and insert it into the tire’s tread with Abraham Lincoln’s face towards you.
 If the penny can go in deep enough so that Honest Abe’s hairline is slightly covered, you have sufficient tread to make your trip.

 Note that it’s important to check both the center and outer tread pattern:

-- If the opposite, and either the inner or the outer tread is worn more than the center grooves, your tires may be under inflated.
+If either the inner or the outer tread is worn more than the center grooves, your tires may be under-inflated.

 Want to see a demonstration of how to check your car tire’s tread?
 Just view the video below:

 With winter comes decreased sunlight and hazardous driving conditions that can impair your field of vision.
 If your headlights are not in working order, that can further impair your vision.